 - Served as a member of the Enterprise Architecture team to create a framework for the company using .NET technologies.

-12/1998 – 7/2005
+From 12/1998 to 7/2005

 Microsoft Visual Basic, Microsoft ASP, Microsoft VBA, FileNet SDK, Desaware NT Service Toolkit, OCR for AnyDoc, DCOM, Accusoft ImageGear, XML.Visual Basic 5.0 – 6.0, Microsoft InterDev, FileNet IDMIS, Datacap 2000, Microsoft Ado, Oracle 8.0.5, Windows Scripting Host, IIS 4.0, Active Server Pages, HTML, Dynamic HTML, ASP, Accusoft ImageGear, Digital Certificates, COM, DCOM, XML, and NT services.

-12/1998 – 7/2005
+From 12/1998 to 7/2005

 I served as an imaging consultant for the Guardian Life Insurance Company & Berkshire Life Insurance Company merger.
 I helped Berkshire Life Insurance with recommendations for their design of the imaging and workflow application.
 Project Life Cycle: Full Life Cycle.

 I headed the development team for an imaging workflow project for Park Avenue Securities.
-With this system, I designed the backend workflow database and form data storage.
+With this system I designed the backend workflow database and form data storage.
 I was also responsible for designing and developing over 10 components for interacting with FileNet, CereSoft and SQL server.
-These components performed data validation, data verification, and workflow routing.
+These components performed data validation, data verification and workflow routing.
 I also had to build a custom SGML parser to read export files.
 Project Life Cycle: Full Cycle.

 I also worked on the Online Electronic Forms Repository project.
 For this project, I created a prototype Internet site where people can search through a database of forms that the Guardian had to offer.
 I was also involved in many vendor meetings to determine which vendor application met the needs of this project.
 For the production system, I design the backend database for the forms repository.
 I also created the conversion program for the department’s old Microsoft Access database to the new DB2 database.